 An excellent day hike from the South Rim in Oct/Nov or Mar/Apr.
 This thrilling needle of a summit pronounced key-ops sits as the tail for the southern terminus of Cheops Plateau.
 Avid off-trail hikers should be able to tackle this sweet adventure.

 While the risk factor is minimal, a capable partner is a wise choice.
-Contouring the loose angled slopes may use stabilizer muscles you are not used to using on a regular basis.
+Contouring the loose angled slopes may use stabilizer muscles you are not used to using regularly.

-Regardless of your approach you will need to understand the Utah Flats Route.
-As such most will be coming from BA Campgrounds.
-This is where the Utah Flats Route begins, which is exactly 7 miles from the South Rim via SK.
+Regardless of your approach, you will need to understand the Utah Flats Route.
+As such, most will be coming from BA Campgrounds.
+This is where the Utah Flats Route begins, precisely 7 miles from the South Rim via SK.
 It's another 1.9 miles to the turnoff for Cheops Pyramid.
-Perhaps more if you are not familiar with the UFR and zig zag a bunch.
+Perhaps more if you are not familiar with the UFR and zig-zag a bunch.

-This isn't a technically difficult hike.
+This isn't a technically challenging hike.
 Yet everything compounded together will probably leave you mighty fatigued.
-Especially if you started and ended your day in Phoenix Arizona with the plateau on route.
+Especially if you started and ended your day in Phoenix, Arizona, with the plateau on route.

 Typically none after leaving BA CG.
 You might find a little soon after leaving UFR.